 What is the project about?

 Coalface to Wildspace is an exciting, new project funded by the National Lottery Heritage Fund and the West Midlands Combined Authority.
-The project is focusing on the areas of Walsall and Birmingham over the next three years.
+The project is focusing around neighbourhoods across Walsall over the next three years.

 There has previously been very little focus on amphibian and reptile conservation in this region, so this project will raise awareness through public engagement, improve habitat through community interventions, and bring attention to local heritage.